- Beauty Glossary

 What does oil free mean?

 An oil free product is exactly that: a formula that is made without any oils, from natural oils like coconut and olive, all the way to more controversial ingredients like mineral oil.
 Over the years oil free formulations have been created to prevent breakouts and help important, nourishing ingredients sink more easily into the skin.
+Discover an array of oil free products here at Cosmetify, including day creams, foundations and facial toners.

 What are the skin care benefits of oil free beauty products?